 Business Insurance for European operations

 A number of our customers will have global policies which include their European operations.
-Up until now, it's been possible to issue these types of policies on an EU Freedom of Services basis.
-However, post 1st January 2021, we may have to arrange local broker and insurer representation.
-If this applies to you, your usual Sutton Winson Team will contact you.
+Up until the 1st January 2021, it was possible to issue these types of policies on an E.U Freedom of Services basis.
+Now the UK has left the EU, a separate European policy may now have to be issued and local representation might be required.
+If this applies to you then your usual Sutton Winson team will contact you.

 Motor insurance – driving abroad

-Currently, UK drivers can freely drive within the EU.
-All they need is a valid UK driving licence and appropriate motor insurance.
-If you're travelling within any EU country, Norway, Iceland, Switzerland, Serbia, Andorra or Liechtenstein on or after the 1st January 2021, you may need to contact your Sutton Winson Team at least 21 days before your trip (where possible).
+If you need a Green Card, please contact your Sutton Winson team at least 21 days before your trip (where possible).
 Alternatively, please call 0330 008 5555 or complete our contact form.

 Private homes overseas

-If you're a UK domiciled resident with an overseas home, you'll not be affected by buying insurance through a UK insurer.
-However, if you do acquire overseas residency, the situation could be different and we would ask you to contact your usual Sutton Winson Team.
+If you're a UK domiciled resident with an overseas home you'll not be affected by buying insurance through a UK insurer.
+However, if you do acquire overseas residency, the situation could be different and we would ask to contact your usual Sutton Winson team.

 Life and Private Medical Insurance

-Having spoken with key insurers, claims payments remain unchanged in the event of a hard Brexit.
-However, if the position does change, your usual Sutton Winson Team will contact you.
+Having spoken with key insurers, claims payments in Europe remain unchanged following Brexit.
+If there are any future changes that directly affect you then your usual Sutton Winson team will contact you.

-The rules for trading, driving and travelling in the EU will change as of 1st January 2021.
-We recommend you regularly check the gov.uk website to keep up-to-date with developments.
+The rules for trading, driving and travelling in the EU have changed as of 1st January 2021.
+We recommend you regularly check the gov.uk website to ensure you're aware of any changes that affect you personally or your business.